 We live in a world of powerful devices and fast Internet.
-But this doesn’t mean that all websites load lightning fast.
+But this doesn’t mean that all websites load lightning-fast.
 In fact, most websites are slower than Google’s recommended loading time – three seconds.
-That’s where website speed optimization comes it.
+That’s where website speed optimization comes in.

 Website size is a crucial speed factor and Google wants webpages to weigh less than 500kB.
 Lower page size equals faster loading times and happier users.
 Luckily, there are many website speed optimization guidelines you can apply.

 Before you read the suggestions below, keep in mind they are somewhat technical.
 However, some of them are easy enough you might be able to do them yourself, even if you’re not a developer or web designer.
 Check out these nine website speed optimization tips:

 1. Use Google’s PageSpeed Insights for Website Speed Optimization

 Before performing any website speed optimization, you first need to check which parts are slow.
 Visit Google’s PageSpeed Insights, a free tool to test a website’s speed.